bibleexchange/courses/church-history/400_medieval-church/medieval-church.md

 #### Thomas Aquinas

 Thomas Aquinas was born in AD 1225.
-He is possibly the greatest theologian of the Middle Ages. he introduced reason (based on ancient philosophers) into his theology.
+He is possibly the greatest theologian of the Middle Ages.
+He introduced reason (based on ancient philosophers) into his theology.
-++}